-Throughout the whole rehab process, for those that don’t know it’s a nine-month rehab process, it’s pretty intense and there’s no real activity that you can do in that time.
-I had a lot of time to think in that time, to reassess where I was, where I’m at in my skiing/career and where I want to take it.
-Eventually, after a lot of thinking and a lot of time pondering the thought, I decided to take a year off competing this season and switch more in to a filming year, which was pretty exciting.
+Throughout the whole rehab process—for those that don’t know it’s a nine-month rehab process—it’s pretty intense and there’s no real activity that you can do in that time.
+I had a lot of time to think in that time, to reassess where I was, where I’m at in my skiing career and where I want to take it.
+Eventually, after a lot of thinking and a lot of time pondering the thought, I decided to take a year off competing this season and switch more into a filming year, which was pretty exciting.
 I filmed a solo project this year and I’m continuing to film it.
 Going into next season, I’ll be back on the comp circuit and chasing all the halfpipe comps.
-Which will be good.

 I haven’t quite decided on a release date yet, but it’s going to be a full-length video part, about ten minutes long.
-It will hopefully showcase a different side of my skiing, that people haven’t seen before and one of the main goals was to help launch into the more film side of skiing.
+It will hopefully showcase a different side of my skiing that people haven’t seen before.
+One of the main goals was to help launch [me] into the more film side of skiing.
 That way, when I do finish my contest career, I can go into filming.

 Does that mean you’d rather be thought of as more than a pipe skier?

-To be honest it’s more off piste/backcountry stuff, so pretty different to what I normally do.
+To be honest it’s more off piste and backcountry stuff, so pretty different to what I normally do.